Illustration by Mix3r/Shutterstock

 Earning: Cardholders can earn a whopping 6 percent cash back at U.S. supermarkets on up to $6,000 per calendar year (then 1 percent after that), as well as 6 percent back on select U.S. streaming subscriptions like Netflix, Hulu, and Spotify.
 Use the card at U.S. gas stations and on transit, including taxis, rideshares, parking, trains, and buses, and earn 3 percent back.
 The card earns 1 percent cash back on other purchases.

 Annual fee: The introductory annual fee will be $0 for the first year of card membership.
-After that, the annual fee will be $95.
+After that, the annual fee will be $95 (see rates and fees).

 Why get it: When it comes to travel rewards credit cards, many folks focus on airline and hotel cards.
 However, your wallet should include a solid cash-back card precisely because you can use the rewards you earn for statement credits toward a broad range of purchases that might include travel but also other expenses.
 The Blue Cash Preferred’s phenomenal cash-back earning rates on the things people are buying the most these days—groceries, streaming entertainment, and gas—make it one of the best cards to use at this particular moment or on any road trips you may have planned.